Gateway Commercial Finance

 Managing Your Business Cash Flow

-Cash flow management involves the forecasting of these flows, recognizing that the timing of inflows often does not match outflows, and planning in advance to compensate for cash flow fluctuations while maintaining sufficient reserves to cover operational and capital needs.
-Of course, managing cash flow also involves ensuring that customers pay on time by establishing effective accounts receivable, credit and collection policies as well as reducing outflows by eliminating operational inefficiencies and waste.
+Cash flow management involves the forecasting of these flows, recognizing that the timing of inflows often does not match outflows, and planning to compensate for cash flow fluctuations while maintaining sufficient reserves to cover operational and capital needs.
+Of course, managing cash flow also involves ensuring that customers pay on time by establishing effective accounts receivable, credit, and collection policies as well as reducing outflows by eliminating operational inefficiencies and waste.

 business cashflow